 What is the National Student Survey?

-The 2019 NSS is the 14th national survey of final year undergraduate students.
-Conducted annually it is commissioned by the Higher Education Funding Council for England (HEFCE) and independently run by Ipsos MORI.
+The 2020 NSS is the 15th national survey of mostly final year undergraduate students.
+Conducted annually it is commissioned by the Office for Students and independently run by Ipsos MORI.
 Universities, colleges and alternative providers take part in the survey.

 When does the survey run?

 Why should you complete the survey?

-- The results are taken very seriously and your feedback and comments help the University keep what's good and make improvements for the future generation of students.
+- The results are taken very seriously and your feedback and comments help the University keep what's good about your course and make improvements for the future generation of students.

 How to complete the survey

 Final year students will receive emails from Ipsos Mori and the University containing a link to the survey.
 Alternatively you can also complete the survey

 - at your course completion session or at your faculty events - your tutors will give you details of these

 - via the pop up prompt when you log into your student account